Installing ZFS Filesystem

 If you don't have these enabled, run the following commands to add them one by one:

-$ sudo apt-add-repository restricted
+$ sudo apt-add-repository main$ sudo apt-add-repository restricted

 $ sudo apt-add-repository universe